Designing a database for spatial interfaces

 edge.transcludeMove(newUniverse) // atomic: out + update + in

-You can create circular transclusions.
-An object can host a universe that hosts a copy of that same object.
-This sounds like a bug, but it's the point: any data can be reused in any context.
-If you want to prevent cycles, enforce that in the UX layer, not the database.
+You can even create circular transclusions: an object can host a universe that in turn hosts a copy of that same object.
+This sounds like a bug, but it's actually the whole point, because any data should be reusable in any context.
+If you want to prevent cycles, enforce that up in the UX layer, not down in the database.

 Querying across contexts